Symptoms of mouth and

 Ulcers that do not heal

 A broken area in the lining of the mouth (ulcer) that will not heal is a common symptom of mouth cancer.

 Pain in your mouth

-Pain or discomfort in your mouth that doesn't go away is the other most common symptom of mouth cancer.
+Pain, discomfort or swelling in your mouth that doesn't go away is the other most common symptom of mouth cancer.

 Red or white patches in the mouth or throat

 An abnormal looking patch could be a sign of cancer or pre cancerous changes: